iamrajharshit/ProjectRakuten/docs/index.md

 ![workflow](./img/home/00_Architecture.png)

-1. Started with PSO implementation for weights extraction.
-But failed to implement it.
+1. The implementation of Particle Swarm Optimization (PSO) for weight extraction was initiated but could not be successfully completed.
     - [PSO Implementation](./pso.md) Doc.

-2. Following Bottom Up approach, started with working on Quantiation of models and LLMs.
+2. Following a bottom-up approach, work began on the quantization of the model.
-    - Quantized HuggingFace models using Quanto Library.
+    - Quantized HuggingFace models, using Quanto Library.
     - Implemented 8-bit Modality Agnostic Quantizer.
     - Read [Quantization](./Quantization.md) Doc for more.

-3. Implemented character-wise GPT model to understand the GPT structure.
+3. Implemented a character-wise GPT model to gain a deeper understanding of the GPT structure.
     - Read [GPT Implementation](./00_GPTIntro.md) Doc for more.
-    - Qunatized the Implemented GPT model.
+    - Quantized the implemented GPT model.

 4. Working on Finetuning the LLMs.
     - [Fine-tuning](./finetuning.md) Documentation.

-## Future work
+## Future Work
-- Learn and implement Federated learning.
+- Learn and implement federated learning.
-- Try implementing 2-Bit Quantizer for Edge Devices.
+- Explore the implementation of a 2-bit quantizer for edge devices.
-- Quantize and Finetune Llama Model.
+- Quantize and fine-tune the LLaMA model.